Mini-batch Estimation for Deep Cox Models: Statistical Foundations and Practical Guidance: Background and Problem Setup

-where $\lambda_0(t)$ is an unspecified baseline hazard function.
-The covariate $X$ influences the hazard through the unknown relative risk function $f_0(X)$.
-When $f_0(X) = X^T\theta_0$, the model (\ref{eq:cox model}) is the Cox regression model where the effect of $X$ is linear.
-When the form $f_0(X)$ is unspecified and is approximated through a neural network $f_\theta$ with parameter $\theta$, we refer to it as Cox-NN.
-We briefly review the NN structure:
+where $\lambda_0(t)$ is the baseline hazard function and $f_0(x)$ is the relative risk given covariates~$x$.
+When assuming the effect of $X$ is linear, i.e., $f_0(X) = X^T\theta_0$, the model (\ref{eq:cox model}) reduces to the Cox regression model.
+When the function $f_0(\cdot)$ is unspecified and is modeled through a neural network (NN) $f_\theta$ with parameter~$\theta$, it is referred to as Cox-NN.